HallBlazzar/RealWorldAppContainer/README.md

 * Why do we need a reverse proxy in this setup?

-    Reverse proxy can hide frontend and backend under same domain name, which allow users access the `RealWordAppContainer` service without having to know where frontend and backend actually are, respectively.
+    Reverse proxy can hide frontend and backend under same domain name, which allow users access the `RealWorldAppContainer` service without having to know where frontend and backend actually are, respectively.
 Reverse proxy also hides detail of architecture, which means even if some extra functions added and these functions are deployed to another containers or hosts, they can still be accessed from same entry-point.

     In addition, reverse-proxy used by this project is [traefik](https://traefik.io/), which also provide basic load-balancing functions such as Least-First or Round-Robin.
 It allows user deploy multiple replications of service but can still accessed by single domain name.